FREQUENTLY ASKED QUESTIONS

 What qualifications do Expedition Leaders have?

-Prior to joining MCC, leaders generally have at least two years of college, military service, or equivalent work experience, and previous experience in a leadership role.
-Their service begins with an intensive Leadership Development Program, which will provide them with all of the training, reinforcement, and feedback necessary to develop into an effective leader.
-Our Program objectives include communication and team skills, leadership skills, environmental stewardship, technical field skills, and the development of a strong service ethic.
+Prior to joining MCC, leaders generally have at least two years of college, military service, or equivalent work experience, and previous experience in a leadership role with youth.
+Their service begins with an intensive 5-week Leadership Development Program to develop into effective leaders.
+Our Program objectives include risk management, communication, and team skills, leadership skills, environmental stewardship, technical field skills, and the development of a strong service ethic.

-In addition to on the job training and feedback, specific training provided includes:
+In addition to hands-on training and feedback, specific training provided includes:

 - Wilderness Advanced First Aid